WHY RADIO THEATRE?

 As we make our way through the Covid pandemic we have made some changes to our business model.
 Since we will not be performing live for the foreseeable future we believe we have found a way to stay engaged with our fans and followers.
 Radio theatre is “theatre of the mind”.
 It relies on dialogue, music and sound effects to help you, the listener, picture the characters and story.
 Instead of performing in a dining room, banquet room or theatre, our actors have taken to Zoom.
 Once we record our dialogue our sound engineer, Kenny Drao, works his magic in the editing room by adding sound effects and musical cues.

-Our programs will consist of a combination or original Murder Café whodunits, suspense dramas from the golden age of live radio, classic works from famous authors and variety shows with comedy.
-We currently have three shows available with many more to come.
+Our programs consist of a combination of original Murder Café whodunits, suspense dramas from the golden age of live radio, classic works from famous authors and variety shows with comedy and music.
 Consider them diversions and options to your home video and cable choices.
 Stay safe and healthy and enjoy “theatre of the mind”.

 WHERE DO I FIND THE SHOWS?